Habitat destruction

-Habitat destruction (also termed habitat loss and habitat reduction) is the process by which a natural habitat becomes incapable of supporting its native species.
-The organisms that previously inhabited the site are displaced or dead, thereby reducing biodiversity and species abundance.
-Habitat destruction is the leading cause of biodiversity loss.
-Fragmentation and loss of habitat have become one of the most important topics of research in ecology as they are major threats to the survival of endangered species.
+Habitat destruction (also termed habitat loss or habitat reduction) occurs when a natural habitat is no longer able to support its native species.
+The organisms once living there have either moved elsewhere, or are dead, leading to a decrease in biodiversity and species numbers.
+Habitat destruction is in fact the leading cause of biodiversity loss and species extinction worldwide.

-Activities such as harvesting natural resources, industrial production and urbanization are human contributions to habitat destruction.
-Pressure from agriculture is the principal human cause.
-Some others include mining, logging, trawling, and urban sprawl.
-Habitat destruction is currently considered the primary cause of species extinction worldwide.
+Humans contribute to habitat destruction through the use of natural resources, agriculture, industrial production and urbanization (urban sprawl).
+Other activities include mining, logging and trawling.
 Environmental factors can contribute to habitat destruction more indirectly.
 Geological processes, climate change, introduction of invasive species, ecosystem nutrient depletion, water and noise pollution are some examples.
 Loss of habitat can be preceded by an initial habitat fragmentation.
+Fragmentation and loss of habitat have become one of the most important topics of research in ecology as they are major threats to the survival of endangered species.